Over here at Superdraft, we’re about to put heavier focus on modular construction projects through 3D Printing and other technologies.

 Module sizes can be limited because of transport and manufacturing restrictions, so this can also put a limit to the building’s design.
 But if you have help from great architects and designers, like the ones we have in our team, you can have endless design options for your modular structure.

-Talk to us for more information about our modular projects.
+Talk to us for more information about our modular projects or work with our building designers in Adelaide.